Union North United School Corporation’s Acceptable Use Policies

 - Wasting System Resources – Users shall not use the network in such a way that would waste system resources or disrupt the use of the network by others.
 This includes but is not limited to excessive printing, file storage, online games, and video/audio streaming not directly related to educational projects, as determined by the supervising instructor or building administrator.

-- iPads or cases will not be decorated with stickers, writings, or other markings.
+- Devices or cases will not be decorated with stickers, writings, or other markings.

 - Users shall not use school district computers or networks for purposes of personal profit.